What Is the Average Payout for a Rear-End Collision?

 Physical Injuries

 Pain and suffering from physical injuries are eligible to be included in a settlement.
-Accident lawyers and insurance companies will often use the multiplier method to help get you the best payout for the pain and suffering that you experienced.
+Accident lawyers will often use the multiplier method to help get you the best payout for the pain and suffering that you experienced.
 This is when a lawyer will add the amount of damage done and multiply it based on the level of pain experienced by the complainant.

 Scarring or Disfigurement

-Disfigurement is also included and can account for any loss of bodily function or loss of limb.
-Your claim can include any type of soft tissue injury or effects from any level of injury.Â
+Disfigurement can also account for any loss of bodily function or loss of limb.

 Emotional and Mental Distress

 Signs of emotional or mental distress are another concern.
 This would account for any adverse emotional reactions associated with the incident.
+Emotional distress damages cover the psychological impact of the accident, such as anxiety, mood swings, grief, fear, depression, or sleep disturbances, resulting from the traumatic event.

-An example could be mood swings, grief, or fear.
 Emotional and mental distress can result from the shock of the accident itself or from feelings of guilt depending on the events of the accident.

 Expert Help When You Need It